tsunamishadow/bonusheroes/predictions.md

 Note: Teams that are likely to do well or top their group are teams that can score high winrates against the majority of the field.

 ### Team with the most kills in a game
-This one is horribly difficult to predict, this will happen in the game that last the longest and to the team that usually ends up the winner.
+This one is horribly difficult to predict, this will happen in the game that lastS the longest and to the team that usually ends up the winner.
 We can take a few things though, teams that kill a lot and can consistently win against teams that like long games.
 So the realistic options are:

 - paiN Gaming
 - Winstrike